 Surprisingly the heaviest pushback to these innovations is often driven by payroll leaders and practitioners themselves.
 Understandably so given the compliance and controllership imperative that payroll lives and dies by and must steward as a center of expertise for both.
 As a payroll practitioner, it’s difficult to imagine handing employees the “keys to castle” so to speak and the ability to self-service access to their earned wages – especially mid pay-cycle.

 Most payroll practitioners fundamentally believe that adopting on-demand pay solutions will translate to yet another tool payroll must test, deploy, and support in their long list of critical responsibilities.
 Further, many employers believe their payroll operating costs will go up as a result of adopting on-demand pay.
 Additionally, the thought of adding yet another niche technology to the employee experience is often undesired.

 Despite the misconceptions and apprehension - on-demand pay for earned wage access is now a key component in a modern payroll operating model and employee experience.
-Organizations continue to realize that the many positive, measurable organizational impacts enabled by offering employees early access to earned wages, far outweigh its limited operational impact.
+Organisations continue to realise that the many positive, measurable organisational impacts enabled by offering employees early access to earned wages, far outweigh its limited operational impact.

 The realities of adopting earned wage access